Generate Aztec Code in C#

 }

-Extended Codetext Mode
+Extended Encoding Mode

 In the Extended Codetext mode, the input data passed to the Codetext property contains special control words in addition to main information.
 Such words activate extended controls over data encoding and enable storing textual parts with different encodings in a single barcode.
-To generate Aztec Code barcodes in this format, it is recommended to use class AztecExtCodetextBuilder.
+To generate Aztec barcodes in this format, it is recommended to use class AztecExtCodetextBuilder.

 //create codetext